3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

 $n$ being an integer number representing the principle quantum number, and

-the Bohr's radius.
+is the Bohr's radius.
 The function ${\cal X}^{(nl)}_1$ corresponds to the energy

-Fixing the values of $n$, $l$ and $m$ into Eqs.
-(84), (44) and (45) and substituting these last equations into Eqs.
-(81), (82) and (83) respectively, then replacing these lasts' and Eqs.
-(85) and (86) into Eqs.
-(78-80), we get a system of three differential equations which after integrating leads to the 3D quantum trajectories of the electron for the corresponding bound state$(n,l,m_l)$.
+Fixing the values of $n$, $l$ and $m_l$ into Eqs. (\ref{radwave}), (\ref{thetawave}) and (\ref{phiwave}) and substituting these equations into Eqs. (\ref{radmom}), (\ref{thetamom}) and (\ref{phimom}) respectively, then replacing these lasts' into Eqs. (\ref{quardyn}-\ref{quaphidyn}) after taking account of the above expressions of the Bohr's radius and the energy, we get a system of three differential equations which after integrating leads to the 3D QTs of the electron for the corresponding bound state $(n,l,m_l)$.
 Naturally, these trajectories depend on the constants $a_r$, $b_r$, $a_\vartheta$, $b_\vartheta$, $a_\varphi$ and $b_\varphi$.
-So, for several sets of those constants it correspond many trajectories (See Figs. (2-12)).
+So, for several sets of those constants it corresponds many trajectories (See Figs. (2-7)).
 In other words, for each bound state many trajectories exist exactly as we have found for the 1D quantum motions.
-We will show this by plotting the trajectories of four bound states, the fundamental state $(n=1,\; l=0,\; m_l=0)$, and the excited bound states $(n=2,\; l=0,\; m_l=0)$, ($n=2,\; l=1,\; m_l=0)$ and ($n=2,\; l=1,\; m_l=1)$\footnote{The considered excited states in this article do not obeys to the selection law that we consider in spectroscopy of the Hydrogen atom.
-We just use these states in order to make a simple description of the quantum trajectories for different values of the quantum numbers $n$, $l$ and $m_l$.}.
+This shows the existence of microstates that the QSHJE detects and that are not detected by the SE as it is shown in 1D in Ref. \cite{Floyd}.
+We will show this by plotting the trajectories of three bound states, the fundamental state $(n=1,\; l=0,\; m_l=0)$, and the excited bound states $(n=2,\; l=0,\; m_l=0)$ and ($n=2,\; l=1,\; m_l=1)$\footnote{The considered excited states in this article do not obeys to the selection law that we consider in spectroscopy of the Hydrogen atom.
+We just use these states in order to make a simple description of the QTs for different values of the quantum numbers $n$, $l$ and $m_l$.}.
 With this aim, for each state we proceed as follows:

-First we explicit the functions ${\cal X}^{(nl)}_1$, ${\cal T}^{(lm)}_1$ and $F_1$ from Eqs.
-(84), (44) and (45).
-Secondly, we integrate numerically Eq.
-(75) and plot the time equation $r(t)$ for different values of the constants $a_r$ and $b_\vartheta$.
-After, by numerical methods we integrate two of Eqs.
-(78-79) for different values of the constants and plot the quantum spatial trajectories.
+First, we explicit the functions ${\cal X}^{(nl)}_1$, ${\cal T}^{(lm)}_1$ and $F_1^{(m_l)}$ from Eqs. (\ref{radwave}), (\ref{thetawave}) and (\ref{phiwave}).
+Secondly, we integrate numerically Eq.~(\ref{quartime}) and plot the time equation $r(t)$ for different values of the constants $a_r$ and $b_r$.
+After, by numerical methods we integrate the two Eqs. (\ref{quardyn}) and (\ref{quaphidyn}) for different values of the constants by setting $\varphi$ as the free variable varying from $-\pi$ to $\pi$ or multiple values of this angle.
+Then, we plot the resulted data to show the quantum spatial trajectories.

 0.5\baselineskip {\bf a- the fundamental state} 0.3\baselineskip